kiwicom/stranger-strings/README.md

 ![image](https://user-images.githubusercontent.com/26377907/55490923-de565a00-5634-11e9-9349-0f5f0dc90336.png)
 ### Demo: <https://stranger-strings-showcase.firebaseapp.com>
 ## Description
-**Stranger Strings** is open-source Firebase web application for exploring inconsistencies and mistakes in translations.
-The aim of this project is to create a versatile tool that will help users increase their online service qualities in terms of localization.
+**Stranger Strings** is open-source Firebase web application for analyzing localisation and exploring inconsistencies and mistakes in translations.
+It currently supports Github repos with JSON loc files or Phrase loc projects.

 ## Project setup
 ### Requirements
 * [Firebase project](https://console.firebase.google.com) with (Flame/Blaze Plan*)
 * Firebase Realtime Database
-* GitHub repository with localizations in flat JSON format **or** Phrase account
+* GitHub repository with localizations in JSON format **or** Phrase account

 *\* Flame and Blaze plans are required for Google Cloud Functions outbound API calls (e.g. GitHub).
-Stranger Strings is a very lightweight application so if you choose Blaze plan you probably won't pay anything at all*
+Stranger Strings is a very lightweight application so if you choose Blaze plan you shouldn't pay anything at all*

 ### Installation
 **1.** Configure ``.env`` file (e.g.:)